rgerkin/mathiasverraes.github.com/_posts/2014-02-13-buzzword-free-bounded-contexts.markdown

 published: true
 ---

-{% include tldr.html text="My recent attempt at explaining Bounded Contexts at @DDDBE, was too heavy on terminology.
+{% include tldr.html text="My recent attempt at explaining Bounded Contexts at @DDDBE, was criticised for being too heavy on terminology.
 Rinse, adjust, repeat." %}

 Context is everywhere.
 The human brain interprets context immediately, without effort.
 Try this: